ron0496/PwC-Job-Simulation-Using-Power-BI/README.md

 #### Insights
 1. The findings shows that the total numberof calls that came through was 5000 Average speed for answering calls was 67.52 secs.
 2. Top 8 agents did not have ratings of 4 or above.
 3. Calls not resolved summed up to 946 and the overall call satisfaction rating was 2.8
 4. It was found that 81% of calls were answered while 72.92% of the call related issues were resolved.

 #### Recommendation
-1. Agents must be educated and trained on the impotance and power of ratings and how it affects the company
+1. Agents must be educated and trained on the impotance and power of ratings and how it affects the company.
-2. Calls must be answered promptly to reduce the number of unanswered calls
+2. Calls must be answered promptly to reduce the number of unanswered calls.
-3. Agents should be well trained and equipped in order to be in the postion to resolved all issues
+3. Agents should be well trained and equipped in order to be in the postion to resolved all issues.

 ### Task 2: Customer Retention